-The second opening statement will grab the attention of the members of the admissions committee much faster than the first.
+The second opening statement will grab the attention of the admissions committee members much faster than the first.

 Because it forces an emotional connection.

-Action step: Open your statement of purpose with a clear and compelling hook.
+Action step: When writing a statement of purpose, open your SOP with a clear and compelling hook.

 2) Does the statement of purpose tell a story?

 Admissions committee members are human beings.
 Just like you and I, they like to be entertained.